Manage users and groups with SAML in Dynatrace SaaS

 Open a new browser instance and a new incognito window and sign in.

-Go to account settings (select Account settings in the user menu) and verify that you can still see Identity management > User management and Identity management > Group management.
+Go to account settings (select Account settings in the user menu) and verify that you can still see Identity & and access management > People and Identity & and access management > Groups.

 If you can't see them, you've lost your Dynatrace admin permissions.
 Use the non-federated user account to change the configuration if you've run into any issues.

 Dynatrace checks Security group claims of each user following successful sign-in.
 If a matching Dynatrace group is found, the user is added to the Dynatrace group and inherits all permissions of that group.

 - When using SAML authorization, you don't have to invite users to Dynatrace.
 During sign-in, a user that doesn't already exist in Dynatrace is created automatically.

 - Upon each sign-in, the Dynatrace group assignment is updated based on the values specified by the Security group claim attribute.

 If you are using PingFederate as an IdP and you get a Missing Destination Attribute value error

 - Go to PingFederate and select Identity Provider in the left sidebar.

 - Clear the ALWAYS SIGN ASSERTION checkbox as in the following example.